sooffia/T1A2-API-Webserver/README.md

         - Description: Each task belongs to a single category, establishing a one-to-many relationship between 'Category' and 'Task'.
         - Implementation: This is implemented using the 'category_id' foreign key in the Task model.
         - Back_populates: This relationship uses the 'back_populates' condition.
-    - Aid to Database Implementation: Categorizing tasks helps in organizing and filtering tasks based on categories.
-This relationship makes it easy to retrieve and manage tasks by category, enhancing task organization and management.
+    - Aid to Database Implementation: Categorising tasks helps in organising and filtering tasks based on categories.
+This relationship makes it easy to retrieve and manage tasks by category, enhancing task organisation and management.

     - Task Tracking Relationship:
         - Description: Each task has a single task tracking record, establishing a one-to-one relationship between 'Task' and 'TaskTracking'.